About This Episode

 Ali 12:48

 There are some pros and some cons about our situation here in Egypt.
-The positive side, you can start a project or find work, which is a relief.
+On the positive side, you can start a project or find work, which is a relief.
 You can move around relatively freely without running into trouble with the Egyptian authorities.
 Plus, there is no famine.
-Here the food is available and that’s something we deeply appreciated, especially since we are have known the fear of scarcity back home.
+Food is available here, and that’s something we deeply appreciate, especially since we have known the fear of scarcity back home.

-However, the negatives are overwhelming, the biggest issue we face is a high cost of living.
-Very few people take into account that we are Palestinian survivals of the genocide.
+However, the negatives are overwhelming.
+The biggest issue we face is the high cost of living.
+Very few people take into account that we are Palestinian survivors of the genocide.
 The housing problem is particularly severe.
-Monthly renting fees have skyrocketed.
+Monthly rents have skyrocketed.

 Yara Hawari 13:41